razage/harmonia-archives/aliens/sareth.md

 quote:
   text: "The Sareth flow where others shatter—elusive allies or insidious foes, depending on the shadows they cast."
-  author: "Astral Security Analyst Marcus Tullius"
+  author: "Marcus Tullius, Astral Tactics Coordinator"
 ---